amruthesht/imd-workshop-2025/demos/demos.md

 ### Mean-Squared Displacements (MSD)

-We utilize a ring buffer to compute the mean-squared displacement (MSD) of a water molecule in a simple simulation
+We utilize a ring buffer to compute the mean-squared displacement (MSD) of a water molecule in a simple simulation.
+To run the simulation, enter the 'GROMACS/MSD/md' directory, the run the script './run.sh'.

 ### Velocity Auto Correlation Functions (VACF)